lprhodes/UAErrorManager/README.md

 [UAErrorManager showAlertViewForError:error];
 ```

+You can edit the ErrorMessages.plist file in order to replace the title/message of specific errors.

 #To Do#
 - Add an option to only display errors with specific codes once
 - Add an option to reset the display once limitation